bwaidelich/Wwwision.Neos.MailChimp/README.md

     -
         identifier: 'TYPO3.Form:Confirmation'
         options:
             message: 'Thank you, your subscription was successful.
-Please check your email a.'
+Please check your email.'
 renderingOptions:
     submitButtonLabel: '
 ```